3D Small Object Detection with Dynamic Spatial Pruning: Experiment

 \subsection{Experimental Settings}

 \textbf{Datasets and metrics:} We conduct experiments on two indoor datasets including ScanNet~\cite{dai2017scannet} and TO-SCENE~\cite{xu2022scene}.
 ScanNet is a richly annotated dataset of indoor scenes with 1201 training scenes and 312 validation scenes.
 Each object in the scenes are annotated with texts and then mapped to category IDs.
 We follow the ScanNet-md40 benchmark proposed by \cite{xu2022back}, which contains objects in 22 categories with large size variance.
 TO-SCENE is a mixed reality dataset which provides three variants called TO$\_$Vanilla, TO$\_$Crowd and TO$\_$ScanNet with different numbers of tabletop objects and scene scales.
 We choose the room-scale TO$\_$ScanNet benchmark, which contains 3600 training scenes and 800 validation scenes with 70 categories.
 However, TO$\_$ScanNet adopts non-uniform sampling to acquire about 2000 points per tabletop object, which is infeasible in practical settings.
 To this end, we downsample the small objects and control the density of them to be similar with other objects and backgrounds.
 We name this modified version as TO-SCENE-down benchmark.
 We take the point clouds without color as inputs for all methods.
+More details about ScanNet-md40 and TO-SCENE-down benchmarks can be found in supplementary material.

-We report the mean average precision (mAP) with threshold 0.25.
-To measure the performance on different categories, we use three kinds of metrics: mAP, mAP$_S$ and mAP$_O$, which refer to the mean AP of all objects, small objects and others respectively.
+We report the mean average precision (mAP) with threshold 0.25 and 0.5.
+To measure the performance on different categories, we use two kinds of metrics: mAP and mAP$_S$, which refer to the mean AP of all objects and of small objects respectively.
 Here we define categories of small object as ones with average volume smaller than $0.05 m^3$ for both benchmarks.
-More details about ScanNet-md40 and TO-SCENE-down benchmarks and more quantitative results can be found in supplementary material.

-\textbf{Implementation details:} We implement our approach with PyTorch~\cite{paszke2019pytorch} and MinkowskiEngine~\cite{choy20194d}.
-We set max epoch as 12, weight decay as 0.0001 and initial learning rate as 0.001.